-The undertaking's departments provide the Internal Risk Management and Control unit with the information it needs to monitor the undertaking's risks and apply the risk policies.
+All departments provide the Internal Risk Management and Control Unit with the information needed to monitor the Group's risks and apply the risk policies.

 The Internal Risk Management and Control unit collates all information on Linea Directa's risks and integrates it into the corporate risk map.
-It monitors changes in risk through the key risk indicators (KRIs) scorecard and reports to the standing risk committee.
+It monitors changes in risk through the key risk indicators (KRIs) scorecard and reports to the Standing Risk Committee.